spatie/laravel-settings/README.md

 }
 ```

-We haven't added a `down` method, but this can be added if desired.
+We have added a `down` method, but this can be ignored if desired.
 In the `up` method, you can change the settings data in the repository when migrating.
+In the `down` method, you can revert the changes when rolling back the migration.
 There are a few default operations supported:

 #### Adding a property